thirdelement/sneaker-dadi/TESTING.md

 - A verification email is sent with a link to confirm this is correct.
 <div align="left"><img src="media/testing/story-verify-email.webp"></div>

-- The link returns the customer to the Sneaker Dadi site where they need to click Confirm button to complete the process.
+- The link returns the customer to the Sneaker Dadi site where they are required to click the Confirm button to complete the process.
 <div align="left"><img src="media/testing/story-confirm-email.webp"></div>

 #### Receive feedback throughout
 - The customer receives success, informational or error messages to confirm actions throughout the site.
-The success messages have a green cap, informational have a blue cap and error messages have a red cap.
+- The success messages have a green cap, informational have a blue cap and error messages have a red cap.
 - For example, when a customer has entered registration details an informational notification is shown:
 <div align="left"><img src="media/testing/story-toast-success.webp"></div>

 - Once the email address is confirmed a success message is displayed:
 <div align="left"><img src="media/testing/story-toast-info.webp"></div>

-- If a customer clicks the search button but without entering any text the following error is shown:
+- If a customer clicks the search button but without entering any text an error is shown:
 <div align="left"><img src="media/testing/story-toast-error.webp"></div>

 #### Recover my password if needed
 - There is a ‘Forgot Password?’ link on the login screen.
 <div align="left"><img src="media/testing/story-forgot-password.webp"></div>

-- The customer needs to re-enter their email address and click Reset My Password.
+- The customer is required to re-enter their email address and click Reset My Password.
 <div align="left"><img src="media/testing/story-reset-password.webp"></div>

-- A confirmatory message is displayed.
+- A confirmatory message is displayed and email sent.
 <div align="left"><img src="media/testing/story-confirmatory-message.webp"></div>

-- The customer is sent a link to enter a new password.
+- The customer has to click the link in the email to set a new password.
 <div align="left"><img src="media/testing/story-new-password.webp"></div>

 #### Ensure my account is secure
-- Customers accounts are protected by Django Allauth.
+- Customer accounts are protected by Django Allauth.
-- Payments are secured by Stripe and webhooks to ensure the process completes in spite of connection issues.
+- Payments are secured by Stripe and webhooks to ensure the process completes.
 - Order history can only be seen by the customer who submitted the order.
-If an attempt is made to access another customer’s order history an error is displayed.
+- If an attempt is made to access another customer’s order history an error is displayed.
 <div align="left"><img src="media/testing/story-toast-error-order.webp"></div>

 ### Returning Visitor Goals
 #### Log in and out easily
 - As mentioned, authentication is managed by Django Allauth.
-- The login and logout button is located in a standard position in the top right of the navbar in Desktop view or from the collapsible menu button on smaller devices.
+- The login and logout button is located in a standard position in the top right of the navbar in desktop view or from the collapsible menu button on smaller devices.

 #### Save my contact details
 - At checkout there is a checkbox to ‘Save delivery address to my profile’ for authorised users.